JenniferT9462/next-assignment-1/README.md

         cd next-assignment-1

+- Then you can open a VScode window by running:

+        code .

 - Explore the file structure and the directories.
 - Start the dev server by running:

         npm run dev

 - Open your browser and navigate to http://localhost:3000 to view your home page and see the changes you make in real-time.
+NOTE: you can ctrl+click(windows) the link directly from your terminal in VScode.

 - Navigate to src/pages/index.js in your editor.